MARKETNG 1001 - Introduction to Marketing

 General Course Information

-Course Code MARKETNG 1001 Course Introduction to Marketing Coordinating Unit Business School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course is designed to provide students with an understanding of the principles of Marketing.
+Course Code MARKETNG 1001 Course Introduction to Marketing Coordinating Unit Adelaide Business School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course is designed to provide students with an understanding of the principles of Marketing.
 There will be a focus on the management of the marketing activities and how marketing relates to overall organisational functioning, including the management of exchange processes between business units and consumers and between firms.
-It will include topics such as environmental analysis, industry and competitor analysis, objective setting, marketing strategies, market mix components, and finally implementation and control mechanisms.
-Additionally, the course will provide opportunities for the practical implementation of the concepts covered and the development of problem solving skills by means of face-to-face seminars and tutorials, online learning and a marketing practice simulation.
+It will include topics such as environmental analysis, industry and competitor analysis, objective setting, marketing strategies and marketing mix components such as pricing, distribution, product and service development and promotion including both traditional and digital marketing communication.
+Additionally, the course will provide opportunities for the practical implementation of the concepts covered and the development of problem solving skills by means of face-to-face seminars and tutorials and online learning.

-The full timetable of all activities for this course can be accessed from Course Planner.Students in this course are expected to attend one 2-hour lectures each week starting in Week 1; and a 1-hour tutorial each week starting in Week 2.
+The full timetable of all activities for this course can be accessed from Course Planner.Adelaide students in this course are expected to attend one 2-hour lectures each week starting in Week 1; and a 1-hour tutorial each week starting in Week 2.
 A detailed timetable will be available on MyUni.

 Course Learning OutcomesKnowledge and Understanding

 This course provides an introduction to the fundamentals of marketing.
 Basic marketing concepts and elements of marketing practice are applied to marketing activities within Australia and the global economy.
 This course will introduce you to the principles of marketing and, through analyses of real-world marketing issues, will allow you to apply these concepts to address problems and opportunities facing Australian marketers, both domestically and internationally.

 By the end of this course students will be able to: